cchristensen-sz/IdentityProofing/README.md

-- **Enter the mobile number** where you wish to receive the SMS notification for continuing with the image capture process
+- **Enter your mobile number** where you wish to receive the SMS notification for continuing with the image capture process

 <img src="https://github.com/cchristensen-sz/IdentityProofing/blob/c79fbe9e78f6722b24b6fb8d6c222c036454c346/img/Screen%20Shot%202021-05-10%20at%208.42.54%20PM.png" width="30%"/>